okTurtles/group-income/LOGIN_FLOW.md

 Since logging in and out occurs in the browsing context as a result of user interaction, it's special in the sense that it's a 'shared state' event that originates in the browsing context.
-This makes the process be harder to picture than most other things, where there is a clearer hierarchy.
+This makes the process harder to picture than most other things, where there is a clearer hierarchy.

 In addition, there are two entry points to the log in process: one that happens